 Easy – invest in a tool that automatically reprices your products so that you always stay on top of the Buy Box.
 This is almost a requirement when you have lots of products for sale; there’s just no way to stay on top of pricing for all of them.

-You have a few options if you want to invest in a product repricer, but the best one we’ve found is Sellery.
-It’s a straightforward application that gives you control over when and by how much you reprice your products.
+Tool #1: The best one we’ve found is Sellery because it’s a straightforward application that gives you control over when and by how much you reprice your products.
 Here’s a screenshot of the interface:

-(NOTE – Be careful when using Repricing Tools, and be sure to keep a close eye on all your product prices.
-Repricing errors are not unheard of, and they can be devastating.)
+(NOTE – Be careful when using Repricing Tools, and be sure to keep a close eye on all your product prices and repricing errors are not unheard of, and they can be devastating.)

 - Listing, Inventory & Shipping Management